Admissions for Fall 2023 are open.

 Yes, you can undertake research at McGill University for up to 12 months.
 You must find a faculty member who is willing to supervise your research project before submitting an application.
 Read more about Graduate Research Trainee opportunities.

 If you hold an undergraduate and a master’s degree with a strong academic record from recognized universities, you are eligible to apply for PhD studies.

 When is the application deadline?

-The application form and all supporting documents for 2020 admission are due no later than January 15.
-For 2021 admission, applications will open in September 2020.
+The application form and all supporting documents for Fall admission are due no later than January 15.

 Can the application fee be waived or can I pay when I am accepted?